twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/dhamma-talks-by-ukkattha-and-candima-sayadaw/candima-a-noble-search%zh.rst

 (When a sotāpanna sees a woman, it is not a woman to him.
 I have already mentioned one of Ajahn Chah’s disciple Khun T, when he was thinking about having a family life, and every woman he thought about for his choice all of them appeared to him like skeletons.)

 I did not say a word for half an hour, so that she asked me; “Darling, are you not well?”
 I responded with one words as; “I am well” After 15 minutes passed by “Do you have a lover in Rangoon?”
 I only responded with; “I don’t have anyone”, and then another 15 or 20 minutes passed.
 Likewise, I myself don't know what happened to me.
 She asked me; “Do you see any fault in me?”
 My response was; “No, you don’t have any fault.”
 With this response, she was crying.
 I knew that she was crying, but in my mind she was still a wooden statue for me.

-[This is my reflection—maybe in his past life as a monk he practiced four elements meditation on earth element (paṭhavī)].

 After that, I returned home.
 Next day I told my sister that last night I went there, and spoke with her, but she was not a human.
 They all laughed at me.
 These are related to perfection, because of wholesome perfection I could practice the Dhamma like now.